mozilla-services/autopush/docs/http.rst

    - errno 102 - Invalid URL endpoint

 -  410 - **Endpoint Not Valid** - The URL specified is no longer valid and should no longer be used.
-A User may have cancelled their subscription or otherwise become unavailable.
+A User has become permanently unavailable at this URL.

    - errno 103 - Expired URL endpoint
    - errno 105 - Endpoint became unavailable during request